 Downloading and installing a new OS gives you the opportunity to do some major house cleaning if you so desire.
-If you feel like you'd like a fresh start with macOS Catalina, you can always opt to do a clean install: Just follow the steps below, even if you've already installed macOS California.
+If you feel like you'd like a fresh start with macOS Big Sur, you can always opt to do a clean install: Just follow the steps below, even if you've already installed macOS Big Sur.

 Make sure you understand the difference between a clean install and a standard install before you get started.

 Note: If you are reading this article on the Mac you want to perform the clean install with, switch to another device or print this page before continuing so you can read along as you go.

 This process will erase whichever OS you're currently using from your hard drive entirely.
 That means any files, programs, or documents you have will be deleted.
 To save your files, put them on an external hard drive or a cloud-based program like Dropbox, OneDrive, or iCloud.
 If you don't save these important files off your computer, because you will lose them.

 Step 2: Create a bootable drive of macOS Big Sur